 My family LOVES making s’mores and creating a smores bar.
 For the past two summers, we have even held s’more making contests, enlisted a judging panel and given out awards and prizes in multiple categories of s’more design and execution.
 I enjoy hosting the parties, arranging the s’more ingredients in cute containers and of course, I have a Pinterest board completely dedicated to s’mores.
 So, it was no surprise that for my son’s high school graduation party, he would request the party end with s’mores.

-Here is what I came up with for the Class of 2017 graduation party with the “A Sweet Ending to a New Beginning” theme:
+Here is what I came up with for a “A Sweet Ending to a New Beginning” graduation party.

 - 4” x5.5” cellophane bags purchased at Hobby Lobby